 With the best interests and well-being of your family being our priority, the assistance and experience of our Family Law attorneys can be invaluable in your search for resolutions and closure to all aspects of family law matters.

 Alimony, commonly known as spousal support, is a way for former spouses to maintain their way of life following a divorce.
-In situations where one spouse has become dependent on the other during the course of the marriage, he or she may be entitled to temporary or permanent alimony.
-The amount of alimony payments and the form of alimony will depend on many factors, including the length of marriage, age, marital lifestyle, amount of time separated and employment skills.
+In situations where one spouse has become dependent on the other during the marriage, he or she may be entitled to temporary or permanent alimony.
+The expense of alimony payments and the form of maintenance will depend on many factors, including the length of the marriage, age, marital lifestyle, amount of time separated and employment skills.
 Alimony payments can be made in several ways including lump sum payments, durational payments, rehabilitative payments, bridge the gap payments or payments in a combination of forms.

 Agreeing on the amount of alimony and the type of payment can be very difficult for many people and is a common reason many divorce cases end up in court.
 Alimony payments can affect many aspects of your life.
 Understanding alimony is essential to reaching a divorce settlement that is agreeable to you.
-Our Family Law attorneys have the knowledge and experience to successfully resolve all alimony disputes on behalf of our clients.
+Our Family Law Attorneys have the knowledge and experience to resolve all alimony disputes on behalf of our clients successfully.

 There are several steps you can take to ensure your assets are protected in a divorce.
 Many of our clients who own businesses or have substantial assets, and are going through a divorce, are concerned about the protection of their property.
 Often, high net worth divorces are severely contested because of the value of the property that is at stake.

-Our Family Law attorneys are prepared to assist clients with high net worth or valuable property assets, and help them retain as much property as possible during and after a divorce.
-We are prepared to advise our clients regarding the protection of their real estate property, small or closely held businesses, unique collections, stocks, bonds, securities, and inheritances.
-Our Family Law attorneys have the skill, knowledge and experience in Asset Protection, which allows our clients to feel more confident while going through a divorce and engaging in complex property division.
+Our Family Law attorneys are prepared to assist clients with high net worth or valuable property assets and help them retain as much property as possible during and after a divorce.
+We are prepared to advise our clients regarding the protection of their real estate property, small or closely-held businesses, unique collections, stocks, bonds, securities, and inheritances.
+Our Family Law attorneys have the skill, knowledge, and experience in Asset Protection, which allows our clients to feel more confident while going through a divorce and engaging in the complex property division.

-Our firm’s vast experience in Family Law and Business Valuation is complemented by our ability to retain the many types of experts these cases often require, including forensic accountants, tax lawyers and fraud examiners.
-With our in-depth knowledge of valuation terminology, methods, and processes, we are able to protect our clients’ business interests throughout a divorce.
+Our firm’s vast experience in Family Law and Business Valuation is complemented by our ability to retain the many types of experts these cases often require, including forensic accountants, tax lawyers, and fraud examiners.
+With our in-depth knowledge of valuation terminology, methods, and processes, we can protect our clients’ business interests throughout a divorce.